 Painters' books, fine press books and artists' publications

-Today, painters' books, fine press books and artists' publications are collected, i.e. artists' books, artists' journals, artists' newspapers, limited editions, multiples, photo editions, graphics, graphic works, ephemera, artists' records, audio cassettes, CDs, film/ video editions, multimedia editions, up to zines (or graphzines) – all this on an international level as far as possible.
-These works document the complete diversity of contemporary art up to the year 2015.
+Today, artists' books, artists' journals, artists' newspapers, edition objects, multiples, photo editions, graphics, graphic works, ephemera, artists' records, audio cassettes, CDs, film/ video/ multimedia editions, up to zines (or graphzines) are collected, on a level as international as possible.
+The collection of artists' books thus documents the diversity of the contemporary art scene.

 The Libri selecti have been entered in the OPACplus/ BSB catalogue:

 OPACplus/ BSB catalogue (with default setting searching for the shelf marks L.sel.I and L.sel.III)

 OPACplus/ BSB catalogue (with default setting searching for the shelf mark L.sel.III = particularly valuable pieces)